-The WCM is written to be easily integrated into a variety of platforms (from RTOS to linux) and with a wide variety of Wi-Fi chips.
+The CA is written to be easily integrated into a variety of platforms (from RTOS to linux) and with a wide variety of Wi-Fi chips.
 The code is compatible with the leading IoT platforms, and is designed for easy portability to new platforms.

 Getting the Binary

-The WCM Reference Implementation is also pre-ported to the Cypress WICED™ Development Kit, Qualcomm QCA401x Wi-Fi IoT platform, and the Samsung ARTIK™ IoT Evaluation platform.
+The CA Reference Implementation is also pre-ported to the Cypress WICED™ Development Kit, Qualcomm QCA401x Wi-Fi IoT platform, and the Samsung ARTIK™ IoT Evaluation platform.
 Contact Cirrent if you are using one of these platforms for your product development.

 If your device runs any other RTOS, contact Cirrent directly to get the reference implementation in C that can be easily ported to most Wi-Fi enabled devices.

 If you are using Raspberry Pi 2, you'll need an external radio (The Raspberry Pi 3 has an internal radio).
 We find that the Panda radios work best because they support hotspot 2.0 by default.

 These instructions are specific to a Raspberry Pi.
 You'll follow a similar process for another product -- contact us if you need help.